design-first/system-designer-documentation/docs/Create a Schema.md

 }
 ```

+In this example *Jedi* has a *father* link.

 ## Define a collection

-To define a collection, add a key that has got a **collection** value.
+To define a collection add a key that has got a **collection** value.
 A collection can be:

 - a collection of typed objects (example: adresse, ...) or
 - a collection of components (i.e. like a 1-N link between models).